ranfysvalle02/vanilla-agents/README.md

 2. **Tool Selection:** The `AdvancedAgent` analyzes the prompt and determines the most suitable tools to use.
 3. **Task Execution:** The selected tools are employed to carry out the necessary tasks.
 4. **Response Generation:** The `AdvancedAgent` combines the results from the tools and generates a response.

-**Conclusion:**

-`vanilla-agents` offers a powerful and versatile framework for building conversational AI applications.
-Its lightweight design and customizable architecture empower you to create intelligent systems that meet your specific requirements.
-By understanding the core components and their interactions, you can effectively leverage this framework to develop innovative and effective AI solutions.